-Can you see where the sea defences end – on the left of the map, just above centre?
+Can you see where the sea defences end – just above centre on the left side of the map below?

 The sea defences are more natural here.
 Big wide beaches meet a footpath and a small natural dune system.
 The area is home to lots of wildlife, birds and specially adapted plants.
 Take a book with you and see what you can find.

 Boating Lakes, Marine Hall and Marine Beach

-There’s a model boating lake and a paddling pool, alongside a much larger boating lake.
+There’s a model boating lake and a paddling pool here, alongside a much larger boating lake.
 Plus a couple of small cafes here where you can get an ice cream, snack and a drink, and there are public toilets nearby at the cemetery at Beach Road.